spcnvdr/climatic/src/collect_data/README.md

 **To Do**

-- [ ] Write column definitions at top of file when new CSV out file used
+- [x] Write column definitions at top of file when new CSV out file used
+- [ ] Add a command line option to change the interval data is collected at